MR314CKHAT/Osintgram2.0/Updated !!! README.md

 # Osintgram2.0
 FOR EDUCATIONAL PURPOSE ONLY!

+This program is currently in development.
+For any bugs or errors you can write me on IG levi.re19.

 You can find the original ccode here: https://github.com/Datalux/Osintgram It`s made with an old API.
 This one is up to date and working.